AuthorizeNet/sdk-php/CONTRIBUTING.md

-Thanks for contributing to Authorize.Net PHP SDK.
+Thanks for contributing to the Authorize.Net PHP SDK.

+Before you submit a pull request, we ask that you consider the following:

+- Submit an issue to state the problem your pull request solves or the funtionality that it adds.
+We can then advise on the feasability of the pull request, and let you know if there are other possible solutions.
-- Part of the SDK is auto-generated based on [XML schema](https://api.authorize.net/xml/v1/schema/AnetApiSchema.xsd).
-As such we cannot merge contributions for request/response classes.
-You are welcome to open an issue pointing the problem or any improvement suggestions.
-*Auto-generated classes include all files inside the folders  [contract/v1](https://github.com/AuthorizeNet/sdk-php/tree/master/lib/net/authorize/api/contract/v1)  and [controller](https://github.com/AuthorizeNet/sdk-php/tree/master/lib/net/authorize/api/controller) except [controller/base](https://github.com/AuthorizeNet/sdk-php/tree/master/lib/net/authorize/api/controller/base).*
+- Part of the SDK is auto-generated based on the XML schema.
+Due to this auto-generation, we cannot merge contributions for request or response classes.
+You are welcome to open an issue to report problems or suggest improvements.
+Auto-generated classes include all files inside [contract/v1](https://github.com/AuthorizeNet/sdk-php/tree/master/lib/net/authorize/api/contract/v1)  and [controller](https://github.com/AuthorizeNet/sdk-php/tree/master/lib/net/authorize/api/controller) except for [controller/base](https://github.com/AuthorizeNet/sdk-php/tree/master/lib/net/authorize/api/controller/base).
 - Files marked as deprecated are no longer supported.
-And changes to them will not be reviewed.
-These issues will be closed.
+Issues and pull requests for changes to these deprecated files will be closed.
-- **Before creating pull requests**, please submit an issue stating the problem it solves, or the feature/funtionality to be added.
-This will allow us to reply if there are any other solutions present, and/or the feasiblity of using the pull request.